fsdrw08/helm-charts/charts/freeipa/README.md

 helm template .\charts\freeipa\ --name-template=freeipa | podman kube play -
 ```

-The command deploys freeipa on the Kubernetes cluster in the default configuration.
+The command deploys freeipa on the podman host in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`